RonnieHui/Forage-Virtual-Experience/README.md

 # Forage-Virtual-Experience
-This repository is to document job simulation virtual experience offered by Forage ( https://www.theforage.com/).
+This repository is to document my participation in job simulation virtual experience offered by Forage ( https://www.theforage.com/).